Sense of Belonging

 Sylvia Cunningham: A Holocaust survivor and the former president of the Central Council of Jews in Germany, the first woman elected to the position:

-Charlotte Knobloch [German]: Ich spreche ja in der Hauptsache vom aufgeklärten Patriotismus, damit er nicht verwechselt wird mit Nationalismus.
+Charlotte Knobloch [IN GERMAN]: Ich spreche ja in der Hauptsache vom aufgeklärten Patriotismus, damit er nicht verwechselt wird mit Nationalismus.

 Monika Müller-Kroll: And we’ll hear from two German-American couples, who have grappled with questions about where they belong throughout their relationships.
 I’m Monika Müller-Kroll.